zeruhur/gist/GIST!.md

 Most of actions can be adjudicate from the context and how the player describes the character performing them.
 When the outcome is uncertain, however, the Referee may request a check:

 1. **Opposition Check**: performed when two characters oppose one another.
-Both of them roll 2d6 and add modifiers, re-rolling ties.
+Both of them roll 1d6-1d6 and add modifiers, re-rolling ties.
 Who rolls higher wins.

 2. **Difficulty Check**: performed, when the Referee determines a fixed difficulty, as follows:

    1. The Referee states the difficulty of the action, adding a situational modifier between - 2 and +2 to scale if needed

-   2. The player rolls 2d6 and ands the roll modifiers granted by attribute, skills or gear.
+   2. The player rolls 1d6-1d6 and adds the roll modifiers granted by attribute, skills or gear.

-   3. If the modified roll is equal or greater than 8, the action succeeds.
+   3. If the modified roll is equal or greater than 1, the action succeeds.

 ## Critical Rolls

-A natural roll of 2 or 12 (without applying any modifier) is always a Critical Failure or Success, regardless of modifiers.
+A natural roll of -5 or +5 (without applying any modifier) is always a Critical Failure or Success, regardless of modifiers.

 ## Scaling Difficulty